jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 The second message queue is there in order to achieve end to end exactly-once atomic commit semantics:
 ![atomic-commit](images/atomic-commit.png)

-For the aggregation service, using the MapReduce framework is a good option:
+For the aggregation service, using the MapReduce framework (directed acyclic graph DAG model - break down system into small computing units like Map/Aggregate/Reduce nodes) is a good option:
 ![ad-count-map-reduce](images/ad-count-map-reduce.png)
 ![top-100-map-reduce](images/top-100-map-reduce.png)